 - Finding employment

 - Maintaining a sober living lifestyle in an unstructured environment

 While residents of sober living homes are free to come and go at will, they have rules they must follow.
 They must do chores and maintain a clean space.
 They must also remain sober throughout the duration of their stay.
 Residents must also continue to follow the curriculum and attend regular meetings and groups.

 Residents must demonstrate an ability to be responsible for themselves.
-Chores and maintaining a clean, safe living space is part of that.
-In many sober living homes, residents pay rent, buy their own groceries, cook for themselves and do their own laundry.
-Establishment of these routines helps foster independence, self-reliance and responsibility.
+Chores and maintaining a clean, safe living space are part of that.
+In many sober living homes, residents pay rent, buy their own groceries, cook for themselves, and do their own laundry.
+The establishment of these routines helps foster independence, self-reliance, and responsibility.